 The Mansfield-Luce Asia Scholars Network was launched in 2020 to identify and connect American scholars and professionals specializing in Asia who demonstrate an interest in and extraordinary potential for becoming policy intellectuals.
 These scholars include regional specialists with diverse expertise and perspectives who can participate constructively in the policymaking process in the mid- and long-term and contribute to better understanding within U.S.-Asia relations by teaching and inspiring future generations.

-Darcie DeAngelo is an anthropologist of human-nonhuman relations, Cambodia, and technologies.
-She conducts sensory ethnographic research in Cambodian minefields and has produced several films.
-Her current project explores postwar ecologies, human-nonhuman relations, science and technology studies, and disarmament.
-She has published in journals like Southeast of Now, a contemporary art journal and in Culture and Organizations, an anthropology.
-Her current book project, Beloved Technologies, explores the implementation of the landmine detection rat in Cambodia and is part of the UC Press’s 2019 selection for its Atelier: Ethnographic Inquiry in the Twenty-first Century series workshop.
-Some of her filmed work can be seen online at https://adjusting-latitudes-deangelo.squarespace.com/.
-After graduating from Harvard she obtained a Master of Philosophy in Visual Cultural Studies from the University of Tromsø in Norway.
-In 2018, she was awarded a doctorate in Anthropology from McGill University.
+Darcie DeAngelo is an assistant professor at the University of Oklahoma and Wilson China Fellow.
+Previously, she conducted sensory ethnographic research in Cambodian minefields and has produced several films.
+Her projects explore postwar ecologies, human-nonhuman relations, science and technology studies, and disarmament.
+She has published in journals like Southeast of Now, a contemporary art journal and in Culture and Organizations, an anthropology journal.
+Her book project, Beloved Technologies, explores the implementation of landmine detection rats in Cambodia and is part of the UC Press’s 2019 selection for its Atelier: Ethnographic Inquiry in the Twenty-first Century series workshop.
+Some of her filmed work can be seen online at https://www.darcie-deangelo.

 Iza Ding is an assistant professor of political science at the University of Pittsburgh with a secondary appointment in public policy at the Graduate School of Public and International Affairs.
 She studies the politics of democracy and authoritarianism, with regional interests in Asia and Eastern Europe.
 Currently, Dr. Ding is completing a book manuscript on the environmental bureaucracy in China.
 Dr. Ding received her PhD in Government from Harvard University and her BA from the University of Michigan in Ann Arbor, earning a dual degree in Political Science and Russian and Eastern European Studies.